Geometric-and-Combinatorial-Structures/Minimal-graphs-for-contractible-and-dismantlable-properties/README.md

 This work considers simple connected graphs on up to 11 vertices.

 ## Connected graphs
-The connected graphs were taken from the well-known repository of Professor Brendan McKay (avalilable online at https://users.cecs.anu.edu.au/~bdm/data/graphs.html).
+The connected graphs were taken from the well-known repository of Professor Brendan McKay (available online at [Graphs](https://users.cecs.anu.edu.au/~bdm/data/graphs.html)).
 There the graphs are organized into files according to the number of vertices: `graph2c.g6`, `graph3c.g6`, ... , `graph10c.g6`, `graph11.g6`.
 The last two files need to be unzipped due to their size.

 **Remark**: The file `graph11.g6` contains connected and disconnected graphs, the other ones consist only of connected graphs.

-For more details about the g6 format (among other aspects) consult: https://users.cecs.anu.edu.au/~bdm/data/formats.html
+For more details about the g6 format (among other aspects) consult: [graph formats](https://users.cecs.anu.edu.au/~bdm/data/formats.html).

 ## Setup files
 To facilitate the work we have further divided the files according to how many edges the graphs have.
 For files with graphs of 11 vertices with more than one million graphs, we have created a folder that contains several files of at most one million graphs.
 The first of these files are